Bulletin of the Brazilian Mathematical Society New Series

 Since Specialization

-This network shows the specialization of papers published in Bulletin of the Brazilian Mathematical Society New Series.
-Nodes represent fields, and links connect fields that are likely to share authors.
+This network shows the impact of papers published in Bulletin of the Brazilian Mathematical Society New Series.
+Nodes represent research fields, and links connect fields that are likely to share authors.
+Colored nodes show fields that tend to cite the papers published in Bulletin of the Brazilian Mathematical Society New Series.

 Countries where authors publish in Bulletin of the Brazilian Mathematical Society New Series